 One reason why this work has only begun recently is clear: it is not a simple task.
 A renovated approach to the measurement of economic inequality should rebuild the bridges between distributional data available from micro sources and national accounts.
-This is the main goal of the World Inequality Database project (WID. world) pursued through DINA: to provide annual estimates of the distribution of income and wealth using concepts that are consistent with the macroeconomic national accounts.
+This is the main goal of the World Inequality Database project (WID.world) pursued through DINA: to provide annual estimates of the distribution of income and wealth using concepts that are consistent with the macroeconomic national accounts.
 In this way, the analysis of growth and inequality can be carried over in a coherent framework.

-The article is structured as follows.
-In section 1, we start by discussing the current limitations when measuring and understanding inequality, and by describing the reasons for the development of a System of Distributional National Accounts.
-In section 2, we summarize the concepts and methods used (and proposed) for the estimation of DINA series.
-In sections 3 through 5, we present selected findings on income inequality, private vs. public wealth to income ratios, and wealth inequality.
-In section 6, we discuss new estimates of global inequality (also presented in Alvaredo et al., 2018).
-To conclude, we identify pathways for further progress.
+This article is structured as follows.
+In section 2 we start by discussing the current limitations when measuring and understanding inequality, and by describing the reasons for the development of a System of Distributional National Accounts.
+In section 3 we summarize the concepts and methods used (and proposed) for the estimation of DINA series.
+In sections 4 through 6 we present selected findings on income inequality, private vs. public wealth to income ratios, and wealth inequality.
+In section 7, we discuss new estimates of global inequality (also presented in Alvaredo et al., 2018).
+To conclude, in section 8 we identify pathways for further progress.

-1. Towards a System of Distributional National Accounts
+2. Towards a System of Distributional National Accounts

 Renewed interest in the long-run evolution of the distribution of income and wealth has given rise to a flourishing literature over the past 20 years.
-By combining historical tax and national accounts data, a series of studies has constructed time-series of the top income share for a large number of countries (see Piketty 2001, 2003 for France, Piketty & Saez, 2003 for the United States, and the two multi-country volumes on top incomes edited by Atkinson & Piketty 2007, 2010; see also Atkinson et al., 2011 and Alvaredo et al., 2013 for surveys of this literature).
-To a large extent, this literature has followed the pioneering works and methods of Kuznets (1953) and Atkinson & Harrison (1978), extending it to more countries and years.
-As these projects generated a large volume of data, intended as a research resource for further analysis as well as a source to inform the public debate on inequality, the data have subsequently been made public through the World Top Incomes Database, WTID (Alvaredo et al., 2011-2015), and now the World Inequality Database (WID. world) (see Box for a brief history of the WID. world project).
+By combining historical tax and national accounts data, a series of studies has constructed time-series of the top income share for a large number of countries (see Piketty 2001, 2003 for France, Piketty and Saez 2003 for the United States, and the two multi-country volumes on top incomes edited by Atkinson and

+Piketty 2007, 2010; see also Atkinson, Piketty and Saez, 2011, and Alvaredo et al., 2013 for surveys of this literature).
+To a large extent, this literature has followed the pioneering works and methods of Kuznets (1953) and Atkinson and Harrison (1978), extending it to more countries and years.
+As these projects generated a large volume of data, intended as a research resource for further analysis as well as a source to inform the public debate on inequality, the data have subsequently been made public through the World Top Incomes Database- WTID (Alvaredo et al., 2011-2015), and now the World Inequality Database (WID.world).
+Box 1 provides a brief history of the WID.world project.